arjunprabhulal/gemini-toolbox-dvd-rental-assistant/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Author
-For more articles on AI/ML and Generative AI, follow me on [Medium](https://medium.com/@arjun-prabhulal)
+For more articles on AI/ML and Generative AI, follow me on medium [Arjun Prabhulal](https://medium.com/@arjun-prabhulal)